KPAX-TV: History

 The signal of KXLF-TV in Butte had been received in Missoula since 1958, when a separately-owned translator was set up in the Rattlesnake Valley.
 KXLF-TV itself was approved to set up a translator in Missoula in December 1965, at the same time that KMSO-TV of Missoula was allowed to build a translator in Butte, which began broadcasting in February 1966.

-Joe Sample, owner of the Montana Television Network, applied to replace the KXLF-TV translator with a full-power satellite for Missoula on October 15, 1969, through subsidiary Garryowen Butte TV.
+Joe Sample, owner of the Montana Television Network (MTN), applied to replace the KXLF-TV translator with a full-power satellite for Missoula on October 15, 1969, through subsidiary Garryowen Butte TV.
 The Federal Communications Commission (FCC) granted the construction permit on December 23.
 KPAX-TV went on the air in two phases: provisionally from a 20 ft tower on May 9, 1970, and from its full, 257,000-watt facility on June 5.

 In January 1977, Sample remodeled a former television and appliance store on Regent Street into a local studio for KPAX.
-This allowed the station to sever the electronic umbilical cord with KXLF and begin the production of local news and commercials in the city, becoming Missoula's second full-fledged station.
+This allowed the station to become separate from KXLF and begin the production of local news and commercials in the city, becoming Missoula's second full-fledged station.
 The year before, KXLF-KPAX had become a primary ABC affiliate, with CBS being shared with KGVO-TV/KTVM-TV in the Missoula and Butte areas.

 In 1984, Sample sold the MTN stations to SJL, Inc. for $20 million.
 The network became exclusively affiliated with CBS that year; as a result, the airing of ABC programs in Missoula and Butte moved to the Eagle Communications network (KECI, KTVM, and KCFW), which signed an affiliation agreement with the network to air it alongside NBC.

 MTN was split two years later when the stations outside Billings, including KPAX-TV, were sold to Evening Post Publishing Company, through its Cordillera Communications subsidiary, for $24 million in 1986.
 The hybrid local-state news format that had been used at MTN since 1971 was abolished, with each station beginning to produce full-length local newscasts.

 While MTN was changing owners, a low-power TV station was going on the air at Kalispell.
 Owned by Thom Curtis and Daniel Coon of Billings, stockholders in KOUS-TV in Hardin, K18AJ made its debut on July 10, 1985, and primarily aired programming from the Satellite Program Network.
 It went silent in mid-1988 and was sold to KPAX-TV, returning to the air in November as a translator with local commercials.
 In addition, a news reporter was stationed full-time in the Kalispell area; separate evening newscasts have been produced since 2000 for Kalispell.
 The call sign was altered to KAJJ-CA in 2011 and KAJJ-CD in 2012.

 KECI-TV with KCFW in Kalispell generally had the lead in local news in the Missoula market until KPAX-TV surpassed it in 1993, aided by the defection of anchor Jill Valley from KECI.
 The station began producing a local morning newscast in 1996.